What’s New in Myrtle Beach for 2021

 The Grand Strand is always changing, and that’s what we love about it!
 Year after year, new things are added to the Myrtle Beach area to keep locals busy and vacationers coming back for more.
-2020 is no stranger to new things in Myrtle Beach, so we decided to make a list to keep you in the loop of what has opened and what is coming to Myrtle Beach this year:
+2021 is no exception.
+The Myrtle Beach area continues to move forward to provide the best vacation experience for visitors with exciting new attractions, restaurants and more!

 Crooked Hammock Brewery